dialogue-evaluation/RuREBus/README.md

 ## Dataset
 The dataset consists of:

 1. A train set with manually annotated named entities and relations.
-First and second parts of train set is avaliable [here](https://github.com/dialogue-evaluation/RuREBus/tree/master/train_data)
+First and second parts of train set are avaliable [here](https://github.com/dialogue-evaluation/RuREBus/tree/master/train_data)

 2. A large corpus (approx. 280 million tokens) of raw free-form documents, produced by the Ministry of Economic Development.
 These documents come from the same domain as the train and the test set.
 This data is avaliable [here](https://yadi.sk/d/9uKbo3p0ghdNpQ).